Jakov-Kusan/mini-os/README.md

 ./build.sh -m {MODDULE}
 ```

-the module has these values to choose: kernel, rootfs, busybox, libc, initramfs.
+The module has these values to choose: kernel, rootfs, busybox, libc, initramfs.
 BTW, the rootfs module will include "libc", "initramfs" and "busybox" build.

 eg: